-Egregious student conduct including but not limited to the assault/threat of a staff member, possession of weapon and/or drugs could result in immediate placement into the GHS PRIDE Program.
-In other cases, students who have accumulated a combination of three in-school and/or out of school suspensions will be considered eligible for enrollment into the PRIDE Program.
-At this point, entry into the PRIDE Program will be determined by school administration.
+Students who have accumulated a combination of three in-school and/or out of school suspensions will be considered eligible for enrollment into the PRIDE Program.
+In other cases, egregious student conduct as outlined in the discipline code may result in immediate placement into the GHS PRIDE Program.
+Placement into the PRIDE Program will be determined by school administration.

-Students will be enrolled in the PRIDE Program for a minimum of one complete marking period.
-Students must adhere to Gloucester High School's Code of Conduct, PRIDE Contract, and Attendance Policy.
+Students will be enrolled in the PRIDE Program for a period of time commensurate to one complete marking period.
+While in the PRIDE Program, students must adhere to Gloucester High School's Code of Conduct, PRIDE Contract, and Attendance Policy.
 Students in the PRIDE program are ineligible to participate in any extra-curricular and school sponsored events/activities.
 These events/activities include, but are not limited to: athletics, clubs, dances, Prom, field trips, assemblies, and class trips.
 If the aforementioned expectations are met, the student will be considered for re-entry into the general population and an exit interview will be scheduled with the student's parent(s)/guardian(s) to develop a plan and discuss expectations.